Rosettea/Hilbish/README.md

 make build
 sudo make install
 ```

+If you want to use Hilbiline instead, replace `make dev`/`make build` with `make hilbiline`.
+`make build all` will still try to use readline.

 Alternatively, if you use Arch Linux, you can compile Hilbish with an **(unofficial)** AUR package:
 ```sh